AmirYa412/Pytest-BDD-API-Automation/README.md

 # Pytest-BDD-Project
-A BDD project written in Python using pytest-bdd framework
+A BDD project written in Python using pytest-bdd framework.